Pairing Rapid Prototyping with Wireframes and UI Design

 Simplicity: Ensuring that complex medical device interactions were presented in an easy-to-understand manner.

-Patient Empowerment: Giving users control over their therapy and access to meaningful data.
+Patient Empowerment: Giving patients control over their therapy and rewarding them with meaningful insights as they completed pain surveys and journaled their results.

 First-Time Setup: Onboarding & Device Pairing